 My faith did not waver.

 I will never understand, but God took my baby from me when I miscarried on Mothers Day in 2013.
 I was a sobbing, mother-no-longer who questioned, for the first time, everything about my faith and religion.
 In times of need, I had always turned to God.
 But where was he?
 He’d been AWOL when I called out to him.
 I had known God to answer prayers, but when I needed him most, he had utterly abandoned me.

 I was mad at God for a long time.
 I stopped going to church.
 I stopped praying.
 If he didn’t answer my prayers when I needed him, why would I keep up my end of the relationship?

 Eventually I returned to faith and prayer, not because of some enlightenment on my part, but because it was all I knew.
 God giveth and he taketh away.
 I don’t know why.
 There are no answers.
 I imagine Jesus felt the same way, dying on the crucifix, asking why must it be this way?
 When we sing, “My God, my God, why have you abandoned me,” I want to say, Jesus I feel you!
 I hurt just like you.

-Then I remember that it’s Easter, the defining moment of our faith–that there is life after death.
+Easter is the defining moment of our faith–that there is life after death.
 Maybe this is what God is trying to teach me.
 Instead of simply reciting prayers, to genuinely draw strength from my faith.
 To truly believe in the spirit of Easter, that there is hope after despair.
 I had taken religion for granted because I had never truly suffered.
 It’s easy to draw on one’s faith when others are the ones in pain, but not when your own babies are dying.

-I am pregnant and expecting a baby to be delivered safely into my arms in five weeks.
-Nevertheless, I am still traumatized by the two miscarriages I experienced.
+I am still traumatized by the two miscarriages I experienced.
 But I am comforted that we will meet again.
 That is the core of my religious beliefs.